partiallyordered/voodoo-doll/README.md

 An in-cluster Mojaloop participant simulator intended for temporary deployment by mojo

 ### TODO
+- A release process that
+  - Puts the GH revision in the built artifacts
+  - Sets all the built artifact versions equal
+  - Allows only semver releases
+  - Either
+    1. prevents code with unchanged versions being merged
+        - Potentially annoying for things that don't change build outputs, e.g. a CI configuration change.
+        - Means that all changes to the repo will be versioned.
+So if there are accidental changes, e.g. the CI configuration change actually results in an unforeseen change in an artifact, this change will be versioned somehow or other.
+    2. modifies the versions at release
+        - Easier to manage
+        - Potentially annoying to implement, because the release has to modify HEAD before building artifacts, to keep versions aligned with the code they're built from.
+- Versioned protocol.
+This is useful because it becomes possible to support older clients with newer versions of voodoo-doll.
+So, for example, the client can simply check "is the server version at least as new as me?".
+It should also mean that if a client detects a server version that's too old, it can simply update the server version, with no/minimal risk of disrupting other clients. *But* if there's any state in the server itself (there is) this could be problematic.
+Can we store our config using k8s API?
+Or should this service share config with itself using raft or something?
 - Implement a timeout for the service to shut itself down.
 - Make sure to correctly handle sigterm, sigkill, etc.
 - It should be possible to implement more complex scenarios as a state machine.
 Each event could